psu-libraries/personas/README.md

 If you are interested in contributing but aren't really familiar with Git, Github or markdown, please just submit an issue and ask for help.

 Feel free to add personas.
 Just try to avoid duplication.
 There are no hard and fast rules, but there are best practices.
 Here are a few.
+Before adding a persona, review the existing personas.
+If one exists that is close to what you are looking for, consider editing it to fit your needs.

   * Base them on real people.
     * Do research as required